 (f) is employed on a full-time basis by any employer:

-Provided that such king, queen, principal traditional leader, senior traditional leader, headman or headwoman must, prior to the identification of a deputy, take into account whether any of the grounds referred to in section 9(1) or 16(11)(h) or 16(14)(a), (c), (d) or (e) apply to such deputy.
+Provided that such senior traditional leader, headman or headwoman must, prior to the identification of a deputy, take into account whether any of the grounds referred to in section 9(1) or 16(11)(h) or 16(14) apply to such deputy.

-(2) Where the king, queen, principal traditional leader, senior traditional leader, headman or headwoman fails to identify a suitable person as contemplated in subsection (1), the Premier must, after consultation with the relevant leader and royal family, and after taking into account whether any of the grounds contemplated in subsection (1) is applicable, identify a suitable person as deputy.
+(2) Where the senior traditional leader, headman or headwoman fails to identify a suitable person as contemplated in subsection (1), the Premier must, after consultation with the relevant leader and royal family, and after taking into account whether any of the grounds contemplated in subsection (1) is applicable, identify a suitable person as deputy.

-(3) A hereditary senior Khoi-San leader must, with the concurrence of the relevant royal family, within 6090 days of any of the circumstances set out in subsection (1)(a) to (f) occurring, identify a suitable person as deputy to act in the stead of that senior Khoi-San leader: Provided that such senior Khoi-San leader must, prior to the identification of a deputy, take into account whether any of the grounds referred to in section 11(1) or 16(14)(a), (c), (d) or (e) apply to such a person.
+(3) A hereditary senior Khoi-San leader must, with the concurrence of the relevant royal family, within 90 days of any of the circumstances set out in subsection (1)(a) to (f) occurring, identify a suitable person as deputy to act in the stead of that senior Khoi-San leader: Provided that such senior Khoi-San leader must, prior to the identification of a deputy, take into account whether any of the grounds referred to in section 11(1) or 16(14) apply to such a person.

 (4) Where the senior Khoi-San leader fails to identify a suitable person as contemplated in subsection (3), the Premier must, after consultation with the relevant leader and royal family, and after taking into account whether any of grounds contemplated in subsection (1) is applicable, identify a suitable person as deputy.